Jaacky/sorcery-wiki/Brute-force-protection.md

 Rails.application.config.sorcery.submodules = [:brute_force_protection, blabla, blablu, ...]
 ```

 That's it!
 You now only need to configure options like how many failed logins are allowed and for how long to lock an account when this number has been reached.
-See the docs for specifics.
+See the docs for specifics, or refer to the instructions in your `config/initializers/sorcery.rb` file - considering the "brute force" section.